xmos/xcommon_cmake/index.rst

 Overview
 ^^^^^^^^

-An application binary is built from separate components: application sources, module sources and static libraries.
+An application executable is built from separate components: application sources, module sources and static libraries.

-Each component sets some cmake variables to define its own properties and its dependency relationships to other components.
+Each component sets some cmake variables to define its own properties and its dependency relationships with other components.

 Then CMake XCommon utility functions provide a CMake implementation to create a build environment with the properties as defined in the components.